-CATHY L. LANIER Chief of Police August 2014
+CATHY L. LANIER

+August 2015

 Pursuant to D.C.
 Official Code § 5-132.02(d)(1), the Metropolitan Police Department (MPD) is required to publish a plan to be implemented before the beginning of each school year for protecting children walking to and from District of Columbia Public Schools (DCPS) and Public Charter Schools (DCPCS) and for protecting children from gang and crew violence on, in, and around DCPS and public charter school property.
 This report is provided in compliance with this Act.